-Surfers have Maui.
-Skiers have Aspen.
+Surfers have Haleiwa, on the north shore of O’ahu.
+Skiers have Aspen, Park City, Telluride.
 Olympic athletes train in Colorado Springs, astronauts at the Johnson Space Center in Houston, submariners out of Groton, Connecticut.
 Want to learn commercial fishing?
 Head to New Bedford or Kodiak.
 Seeing eye dogs practice crossing through traffic on the streets of Morristown, New Jersey, where local drivers know not to slow down (too much).
 Actors flock to LA or New York and cram in with painters and sculptors, musicians and composers, choreographers and dancers.
 What about aspiring writers?
-Where do we flock to master our craft?
+Where do they flock to master their craft?

 Ever since the 1930s, when the Iowa Writers’ Workshop was formed, writers have traveled to Iowa City, a bustling, picturesque college town, to focus on their writing, study with experienced writers and teachers, and enjoy the inspiration and camaraderie that can only be found in a community of peers.
 During the last century other fine writing programs were established at the University of Iowa, including the world-renowned International Writing Program, the Nonfiction Writing Program, the Playwrights’ Workshop, the Translation Workshop, and the Iowa Summer Writing Festival.